 The award consists of an engraved glass piece and a certificate, and will be presented at an award dinner in April 2020.
 Time, date, and location to be determined.

-Nominations are due by November 30, 2018.
-Please contact Fred Stover at email@example.com or 419-304-2278 for more information on how to submit a nomination.
+Nominations are due by November 30, 2019.
+Please contact Dave Boothe at firstname.lastname@example.org or 419-878-4691 for more information on how to submit a nomination.

 The Toledo Glass and Ceramic Award Dinner

 The Michigan/Northwest Ohio Section of The American Ceramic Society held its annual award dinner and presentation on Thursday, April 19, 2018 at the Heatherdowns Country Club in Toledo, Ohio.